 Service design blueprint to show technical requirements for sensors, monitoring activity and digital communication tools designed to be driven by customer pain-points and digital touchpoints in the re-imagined home for seniors.
 Client: Genworth Financial Long Term Care Insurance.

-Primary Research Samples with Real People for Insight and Direction to Define, Design and Release Digital Experiences.
+Primary Research with Real People in Contextual Work and Home Environments for Knowledge, Insight and Direction to Create Meaningful and Productive Experiences.

 Customer Personas are important to help designers target specific goals and objectives.
 Operator Task Flows matter too.
 I care about the entire experience in the system design for time to task completion: from the input trigger, priortized tool sets, digital touch-points and transparency in the process.